Switched Linear Ensemble Systems and Structural Controllability: Main Results

 The above result generalizes known results in the literature for the special case where $q = 1$.
-First, note that if $(k,q) = (0,1)$, then the problem of structural controllability is reduced to the standard one for linear time-invariant systems~\cite{lin1974structural}.
+First, note that if $(k,q) = (1,1)$, then the problem of structural controllability is reduced to the standard one for linear time-invariant systems~\cite{lin1974structural}.
 In particular, item~2 of Theorem~\ref{thm:main} is nothing but $|\iN(V')| \geq |V'|$ for all $V'\subseteq V^\alpha$~\cite{olshevsky2015minimum}.
-Next, note that for $q = 1$ but with $k$ arbitrary, the structural controllability problem has been investigated in~\cite{liu2013structural}, where the authors derived a necessary and sufficient condition (see, Theorem~9 of their paper) using the so-called colored union graphs.
+Next, note that for $q = 1$ but with $k$ arbitrary, the structural controllability problem has been investigated in~\cite{liu2013structural}, where the authors derived a necessary and sufficient condition (see, Theorem~9 of their paper) using the so-called colored union graphs { (see, also,~\cite{zhang2024generalized} for a complete proof of the same result).}

-Next, we specialize Theorem~\ref{thm:main} to the case $k = 0$, i.e., we deal with structural controllability problem for time-invariant linear ensemble systems.
-The second item of Theorem~\ref{eq:core} is then reduced to
+Next, we specialize Theorem~\ref{thm:main} to the case $k = 1$, i.e., we deal with structural controllability problem for time-invariant linear ensemble systems.
+The second item of { Theorem~\ref{thm:main}} is then reduced to

 Note, in particular, that~\eqref{eq:k=1} holds for {\it any} sufficiently large $q$ if and only if It is well known (as a consequence of the Hall's marriage theorem) that the above condition holds if and only if the subgraph $G^\alpha$ induced by $V^\alpha$ has a node-wise disjoint cycle cover.
-This condition, together item~1 of Theorem~\ref{thm:main}, coincides with the necessary and sufficient condition obtained in~\cite{chen2023sparse} which deals with the structural controllability problem for continuum of linear ensemble systems.
+This condition, together with item~1 of Theorem~\ref{thm:main}, coincides with the necessary and sufficient condition obtained in~\cite{chen2023sparse} which deals with the structural controllability problem for continuum of linear ensemble systems.